The House Crowd

-The House Crowd was a UK peer to peer lending and crowdfunding platform that allowed people to invest in bridging loans and property development loans from £1,000.
+The House Crowd was a British peer to peer lending and crowdfunding platform that allowed people to invest in bridging loans and property development loans from £1,000.
 In 2018, the business achieved authorisation from the Financial Conduct Authority and launched their Innovative Finance ISA.
 As of January 2019, The House Crowd had funded 368 properties, raised over £93 million and paid investors returns in excess of £38 million.
-The House Crowd was placed into administration on 24 February 2021.
+The House Crowd was placed into administration on 24 February 2021 and subsequently wound-up.